abseil/abseil.github.io/about/philosophy.md

 flags).
 On its own, this feature may not make sense to most users.
-However, in a massive shared codebase, where multiple products are cutting releases at different times and with different job configurations, it can become difficult to *remove* a flag once it has outlived it's usefulness.
+However, in a massive shared codebase, where multiple products are cutting releases at different times and with different job configurations, it can become difficult to *remove* a flag once it has outlived its usefulness.
 Retired flags are designed to provide a temporal bridge so that changes can be rolled out slowly without breaking builds or production deployments.
 Abseil is full of these small features, making this a set of utility libraries well-suited for